Marija Lastauskienė: Biography

 Born in Šiauliai, Lastauskienė grew up and spent her youth in a family estate in Paragiai.
-Her father was painter Nikodem Iwanowski.
+Her father was painter Nikodem Erazm Iwanowski, mother was Karolina née Peczkiewiczówna.
 Her family, of Polish–Lithuanian nobility stock, was influenced by Polish culture.
 Therefore, her native language was Polish and she had difficulties writing in Lithuanian.
 Lastauskienė did not have formal education and self-educated reading various Polish authors.
 At the age of sixteen she moved to Warsaw to work as a seamstress at her aunt's shop.
 She later moved to Saint Petersburg and Riga, before settling down in Vilnius, where her sister lived, in 1907.
 Encouraged by her sister, Lastauskienė began writing more actively.
 During World War I, the sisters moved back to their childhood home in Paragiai.
 In 1938 Lastauskienė moved to Kaunas, where she died in 1957.
 Since 1966 a museum is established in their former farmstead.
 In 1993 a monument to the sisters was erected in Vilnius (sculptor Dalia Matulaitė, architects Jūras Balkevičius and Rimantas Buivydas).

+Marija Lastauskienė's younger daughter, Stasė (Stanisława) Lastauskaitė-Matulevičienė, was also a writer.
+Her best-known novel is Prie nykstančių gairių (lit.
+'At the Vanishing Signposts', 1939).